 Early Career Microbiologists' Forum

-When you join the ECM Forum you will receive a quarterly newsletter which shares upcoming exclusive opportunities for Forum members.
-In addition to the benefits of Society membership that all Microbiology Society members enjoy, these include:
+In addition to the benefits of the Society membership that all Society members enjoy, ECM Forum member benefits include:

 - Exclusive access to free places on selected training courses for core skills.

 - Discounted access to ECM-focused conferences and meetings including the flagship ECM Forum Summer Conference.